taocpp/taopq/doc/README.md

 Given a connection, you can either get a "direct" transaction by calling `c->direct()`, or you get a regular transaction by calling `c->transaction()`.
 Like connections, transactions are also handled via `std::shared_ptr<>`.
 For the remainder of the documentation, let `tr` be a `std::shared_ptr< tao::pq::transaction >`.
-On all connections you can also open a (regular) sub-transaction, including nested sub-transactions, by calling `tr->subtransaction()`.
+On all transactions you can also open a (regular) sub-transaction, including nested sub-transactions, by calling `tr->subtransaction()`.

 Direct transactions are pseudo-transaction where statements on the connection are executed in autocommit mode.